-- Start by moving your left foot so that the inside of your left foot lines up with your left armpit.
+- Start by moving your target side foot so that the inside of your target side foot lines up with your target side armpit.

-- The most consistent way to do this is to move your left foot a few inches to the left every time.
-Then move your right foot depending on which club you are using.
+- The most consistent way to do this is to move your target side foot a few inches towards the target every time.
+Then move your back foot depending on which club you are using.

 Free Golf Instruction Step #4 :

 Move Your Back Foot

 (Right foot for right handed players)

 - Move your back foot so that the instep is lined up with the outside edge of your back shoulder.
 This will create a stable base for your swing.